 - Next, move on to the “Tags” section.
-Only use tags that pertain to your product, service or business.
-A pro tip here is to always use one tag on all of your videos that is unique to you.
+Only use tags that pertain to your product, service, or business.
+A pro tip here is to always use one tag on all of the videos that are unique to you.

 - If you don’t want all of your videos to be automatically monetized, leave the “Monetization” option off.
 You can choose which videos you want to monetize later on,

 when you upload them.

 - Select your language in the “Video language” section.

 - In the “Caption certification” section, select the following: “This content has never aired